minio/minio-service/README.md

 - Allow MinIO to re-use the same, persistent folder for TLS certificates.

 ## Issues
-Please open a [github issue] (https://github.com/minio/minio/issues) on MinIO server projects for bugs, enhancements regarding this project.
+Please open an [issue](https://github.com/minio/minio/issues) on MinIO server project for bugs, enhancements regarding this project.